- About 1 in 8 U.S. women will develop invasive breast cancer over the course of her lifetime.

 - Not counting some kinds of skin cancer, breast cancer in the United States is the most common cancer in women, no matter your race or ethnicity.

-- In 2018, an estimated 266,120 new cases of invasive breast cancer are expected to be diagnosed in women in the U.S., along with 63,960 new cases of non-invasive (in situ) breast cancer.
+- In 2022, an estimated 287,850 new cases of invasive breast cancer are expected to be diagnosed in women in the U.S

 - Breast cancer incidence rates in the U.S. began decreasing in the year 2000, after increasing for the previous two decades.
 They dropped by 7% from 2002 to 2003 alone.
 One theory is that this decrease was partially due to the reduced use of hormone replacement therapy (HRT) by women after the results of a large study called the Women’s Health Initiative were published in 2002.
 These results suggested a connection between HRT and increased breast cancer risk.